OrlandoU/tdd-practice-project/README.md

 Assignment for Test Driven Development section, as part of the curriculum of `The Odin Project`.

 # Introduction
-Small script made while applying Test Driven Development, making use of jest for writing automated tests for small units of code.
+Small script made while applying Test Driven Development, making use of Jest for writing automated tests for small units of code.

 # Technologies:
 Tools, libraries, and Languages implemented in this project: